 Salt & Wind Travel

-Salted Almond Fudgy Healthy Brownie
+Salted Almond Healthy Brownie Recipe

-You’re probably asking “Can a brownie be healthy?”
-Well, it’s still a dessert and this recipe has refined sugar and butter so it’s by no means the healthiest recipe out there.
+You’re probably asking, “Can a brownie be healthy?”
+It’s still a dessert with refined sugar and butter, so it’s not the healthiest recipe.
 However, yes, you can have a healthier brownie recipe.
-This one has half of the sugar of a traditional brownie recipe as well as nutritious ingredients like almond meal, almonds, dark chocolate, and California prunes.

 Bowl of pitted prunes with brownie baking ingredients